rhumb-lang/rhi/docs/05_project_structure.md

     📂: src # if the libraries and desktop books are in non-root folder

 # all remaining values in the catalog are versions of the project
+-:
+    <-: 0.1.0 # this "<-" symbol as a key means that this version has the same dependencies as the value
 0.1.0:
-    core_mechanics: <- # this "<-" symbol means that core_mechanics shelf contains its own catalog
+    core_mechanics: <- # this "<-" symbol as a value means that core_mechanics shelf contains its own catalog
     win_conditions: <-
     physics: # objects with version keys means that the shelf's catalog is included here 0.1.0: